Territorial Force Efficiency Medal: Description

 The Territorial Force Efficiency Medal is an oval silver medal, 38 mm high and 31 mm wide.The obverse depicts the bust of the reigning King in Field Marshall's uniform, facing left.
 Originally Edward VII was shown, with the legend, EDWARDVS VII REX IMPERATOR.
 In 1911 the image was changed to that of George V, the legend reading GEORGIVS V BRITT: OMN: REX ET IND: IMP:.The reverse has a raised rim and bears the inscription "TERRITORIAL FORCE EFFICIENCY MEDAL" on four lines.The recipient's service number, rank, name, and unit were impressed on the edge of the medal.

 The medal hangs from a ring suspension, attached to the medal by a claw fixing.
 The 32 mm wide ribbon was originally plain dark green with a central yellow stripe, but in December 1919 was changed to plain dark green with yellow edges.

 Honourable Artillery Company

 For members of the Honourable Artillery Company (HAC) the ribbon differed, being half blue, half scarlet with yellow edges, reflecting the racing colours of King Edward VII.
-This distinction was bestowed by Edward VII for the Volunteer Long Service And Good Conduct Medal and the honour was extended to long service medals under the Territorial designations.
+This distinction was bestowed by Edward VII for the Volunteer Long Service And Good Conduct Medal and was extended to long service medals under the Territorial designations.